 7.3.4 Losses pages on WPD website

-During 2017 WPD developed and published a set of pages related to losses on the WPD website.
+WPD has developed and published a set of pages related to losses on the WPD website.
 They explain losses in more detail and lead into actions that are being taken to reduce losses as a result.